-The first and most popular Jeroboam in the Bible is the child of Nebat and Zeruah, and lord of Israel (1 Kings 11:26).
+The first and most popular Jeroboam in the Bible is the child of Nebat and Zeruah.
+Lord of Israel (1 Kings 11:26).
 Ruler Solomon had named this Jeroboam as head over the constrained work of the domain of Joseph (11:28), and at some point, as he goes out from Jerusalem, he’s met by the prophet Ahijah.
 He lets Jeroboam know that the Lord will provide him with the ten clans of Israel.

 The real meaning of Jeroboam in the Bible is associated with “the ruler who made Israel sin.”Jeroboam escapes to Egypt however returns after Solomon bites the dust and his child Rehoboam is ruling.
-In the northern clan’s revolt, Jeroboam sustains Shechem and Penuel, raises brilliant calves at Bethel and Dan, and keeps on procuring his memorial “the ruler who made Israel sin” (2 Kings 13:6).
+In the northern clan’s revolt, Jeroboam sustains Shechem and Penuel and raises brilliant calves at Bethel and Dan.
+And keeps procuring his memorial, “the ruler who made Israel sin” (2 Kings 13:6).

 Key Verse related to Jeroboam